 Remember not to prune branches which are being used as sacrifices or that still need to thicken at the base.
 Pruning them would be counter-productive.
 It's also not a good idea to prune large branches in winter, assuming you are wanting back budding (buds which form further back along a branch or trunk which you can use in your design as future branches), its better to do this during the active growing periods.

 Weeds love this time of the year, at least in the Western Cape as we are a winter rainfall area.
 Be sure to weed as soon as these pesky plants begin to grow, or you might find they get out of hand before you know it.
 I find its a good idea to walk around with a bucket and throw the weeds into it as you go through your trees.
-Otherwise these weeds are thrown to the ground and simply grow there and seed, becoming an even worse problem.
+Otherwise these weeds are thrown to the ground and simply grow there and seed, becoming an even bigger problem.

-If you live in a wet and cold area moss will proliferate and envelop the entire surface of the pot and will result in greatly increased water retention, which in turn may lead to root rot or other problems.
-Best is to keep moss to a minimum, at least for most of winter, allowing it to develop if you want, towards the end of the season.
+If you live in a wet and cool area, moss will proliferate and envelop the entire surface of the pot and will result in greatly increased water retention, which in turn may lead to root rot or other problems.
+Keep an eye on this balance of water retention and oxygen (reduced by water logged pots).
+You may want to reduce moss to a minimum, at least for most of winter, allowing it to develop if you want, towards the end of the season.

 Its a good time of the year to collect moss though as there should be a lot about.
 Look in forests, along rivers or fountains, even along the roadside!
-Try to find different mosses which you combine around your trees for a little variety, as depicted in the image below.
+Try to find different mosses which you can combine around your trees for a little variety, as depicted in the image below.

 Image caption.
 I think there is a perception that moss is grown year round on bonsai trees in Japan.
 In fact although there may well be some moss which has developed on a tree which has not been potted for a number of years, most of the times when you and I see moss on trees on exhibition, that moss has only days before been placed there.